DEADLINE ALERT for SHC, ARBK, - GuruFocus.com

 Lead Plaintiff Deadline: March 27, 2023

-The complaint alleges that the defendants made false and/or misleading statements and/or failed to disclose to investors that for years the Company failed to employ adequate and effective emissions control systems at its sterilization facilities, allowing dangerous amounts of toxic EtO fumes to pollute the air surrounding those facilities and exposing communities to significantly increased cancer risks.
+The complaint filed in this class action alleges that Defendants made materially false and/or misleading statements, as well as failed to disclose material adverse facts about the Company’s business, operations, and prospects.
+Specifically, Defendants failed to disclose to investors that for years the Company failed to employ adequate and effective emissions control systems at its sterilization facilities, allowing dangerous amounts of toxic EtO fumes to pollute the air surrounding those facilities and exposing communities to significantly increased cancer risks.

+If you are a Sotera shareholder who suffered a loss, click here to participate.

 Argo Blockchain plc ( ARBK)